raboof/sbt-reproducible-builds/README.md

  * Upload this (signed) certification to a [reproducible-builds-certification-repository](https://github.com/raboof/reproducible-builds-certification-repository) instance
  * Check your local build against already-uploaded certifications (WiP)

+## Project status

+This is a pre-1.0 version: you are welcome to use it, but there are no guarantees, and syntax, behaviour and default configuration may still change in future versions.

 ## Usage

 ### Stripping nondeterminism from artifacts